metonym/svelte-typeahead/README.md

 ### Custom-styled results

-By default, this component uses the `fuzzy` library to highlight matching characters with the `mark` element.
+This component uses the `fuzzy` library to highlight matching characters with the `mark` element.

-Use a slot to render custom results.
+Override the default slot to render custom results.

 ```svelte
 <Typeahead {data} {extract} let:result let:index>